inchworks/quizinch/docs/index.md

 # QuizInch
-This application enables the synchronised presentation of questions, answers and scores for a live quiz.
+QuizInch enables the synchronised presentation of questions, answers and scores for a live quiz.

 At a minimum it needs two computers:
 - A laptop or Raspberry Pi connected to the digital projector at a venue, runnning the QuizInch server.